When: Wednesday, August 30. 7:00-9:00 PM

 What: Race and Conservatism

+There are few topics more sensitive than race, and conservatives have often shied away from discussing it directly.
+After Trent Lott's praise of Strom Thurmond's presidential run, a number of commentators implied that the GOP and conservatives have consistently winked and nodded at racists with code words and Willie Hortons.
 Race is clearly below the surface on a number of issues important to conservatives such as crime, busing, affirmative action, and immigration.
 How should these topics be dealt with?
 Should race and racial differences (if they exist) be a consideration in forming policies and arguments on these subjects?
 Should the GOP (and conservatives in general) appeal to hispanics, African Americans, and other minority groups?
 If so, how?
 To help answer these difficult questions are:

 Kevin Martin: Mr. Martin is an environmental contractor and a member of Project 21, a "an initiative of The National Center for Public Policy Research to promote the views of African-Americans whose entrepreneurial spirit, dedication to family and commitment to individual responsibility has not traditionally been echoed by the nation's civil rights establishment."